 Who Is Mary Kay Letourneau?

-Born Mary Katherine Schmitz, in January 1962, in Orange County, California, Mary Kay Letourneau became infamous in February 1997 when it was learned that she had a sexual affair with Vili Fualaau, a 13-year-old boy in the class she taught.
+Elementary school teacher Mary Kay Letourneau became infamous in February 1997 when it was learned that she had a sexual affair with Vili Fualaau, a 13-year-old boy in the class she taught.
 After serving 80 days of a seven-year sentence, Letourneau was released on parole and was promptly caught with Fualaau again and sent to prison for her full term.
 Upon her release, the two married in 2005, having had two children as well.
-Journalist Barbara Walters interviewed the couple for an episode of 20/20 during their 10-year wedding anniversary.

 Former elementary school teacher and convicted sex offender Mary Kay Letourneau was born Mary Katherine Schmitz on January 30, 1962, in Orange County, California.
 She was the fourth child and first daughter of college professor John Schmitz, and his devoutly Roman Catholic wife, Mary Schmitz.
 With plans to pursue a career in politics, she intended to move to Washington, D.C., following her college graduation from Arizona State University.